Hausdorff and packing dimensions and measures for nonlinear transversally non-conformal thin solenoids: Introduction. Statement of main results

 {\bf On the linear case.} The mapping $f$ in \eqref{triangular} is called lower triangular (because such is the differential $Df$ in the $y,z$ direction) non-linear.
 Our paper complements the study of the linear diagonal case

-with $0<\nu<\lambda< 1/d$. done by B. Hasselblatt and J. Schmeling in \cite{HS}, where nevertheless there are hints concerning the non-linear situations and by M. Rams and K. Simon \cite{RS}.
-Namely Theorems A,B,D generalize \cite{HS} and Theorem C generalizes \cite{RS}.
-By the way Theorem B is proved in \cite{RS} only for Lebesgue almost all $x$.
+with $0<\nu<\lambda< 1/d$.
+It was done by B. Hasselblatt and J. Schmeling in \cite{HS}, where nevertheless there were hints concerning the non-linear situations, and by M. Rams and K. Simon \cite{RS}.
+Namely, Theorems A,B,D generalize \cite{HS} and Theorem C generalizes \cite{RS}.
+By the way Theorem B was proved in \cite{RS} only for Lebesgue almost all $x$.

 {\bf Transversally conformal case.} This is the case where $f$ is conformal on every $W^s$, well understood.
 Theorems A and B hold, though the dimension $t_0$ can be larger than 1 (in a thick case).
 Packing and Hausdorff measures on $W^s$ in dimension $t_0$ are equivalent.
 In fact this is transversally complex 1D situation, whereas our non-conformal case corresponds after $\pi_{x,y}$-projection to transversally real 1D situation with overlaps.